hvalev/rcpyci/README.md

 analyze_data(sample_data, base_face_path, pipelines=pipelines, n_trials=500)
 ```
-In this example we create a pipeline that adds 1000 to the seed of each trial.
-We then cache the results as numpy arrays and save them in the `sample` folder.
-In the generator, we use the `seed` variable as well as a pipeline-specific `addition` keyword argument.
-We then return a variable called `modified_seed` which is used by second, receiver pipeline.
-There, we use caching and store this variable as a numpy array.

-Of course, this is meaningless, but it provides a skeleton code and example of how to create your own pipelines, how to use caching, how to use internal parameters involved in the creation of the stimulus images, as well as pipeline-specific kwargs, and how to pass variables between pipelines.
+__NOTE__: If you want to leverage caching, use the `@cache_as_numpy` decorator and add `cache_path=None` to the function signature.

+### Parameters always exposed to pipeline functions
+By default, the following parameters can be used within all pipeline functions:
+`base_image` - base image used in the experiment
+`responses` - sorted responses to the stimulus images in the current split.
+E.g, 1 or -1 mapping the choice to original or inverted noise images
+`pipeline_id` - string combining the label and participant/codnition split.
+Used for caching.
+`experiment_path`- relative path where data will be stored
+`stimuli_params` - the parameter space used to generate the stimulus images
+`patches` - noise patches used to generate the original and inverted stimulus images
+`patch_idx` - patch indices
+`n_trials` - number of trials
+`n_scales` - number of scales used when generating the noise
+`gabor_sigma` - sigma parameter when using gabor noise
+`noise_type` - method used for generating noise.
+Either `sinusoid` or `gabor`
+`seed` - seed value
+To use either of them, just add the variable to the method signature.
+Be mindful that changing those values directly will persist for the rest of the pipeline run.

 # Compatibility with R's rcicr
-The implementation should produce the same results between this one and R's implementations with a few considerations to be made.
-First, there are differences in how `R` and `python's` `numpy` and `random` packages generate random numbers.
-This results in the underlying generated parameter distribution used in creating the stimulus material is not interchangeable using the same seed.
-The margin of errors being introduced by rounding errors and differences in implementation, the biggest being at computing the cis of a participant at `~0.0005`.
-The complete test suite can be ran by running the `run_tests.sh` script from inside the `ref` folder in this repository.
-More info [here](ref/README.md).
+The implementation should produce the same results between this one and R's implementations with a few caveats.
+First, there are differences in how pythons' `numpy` and R's `random` packages generate random numbers.
+Even though `rcpyci` and `rcicr` can both be seeded, the output will differ.
+Second, there differences in how certain operations in the underlying libraries are implemented, which results in small numerical differences, the biggest being at computing the cis with roughly `~0.0005` difference.
+A comparison between the analogous functions can be ran using the `run_tests.sh` script from the `ref` folder in this repository.
+More info on that [here](ref/README.md).

-## How does this compare to the R package
-The core part of the package is intended to be equivalent to R's implementation.
-However, as this package relies on numpy for most of the numeric computations and by leveraging numpy's broadcasting for parallelizing operations, this has led to dramatic speed increases and stable memory use.
-In addition, the architecture of the package allows people with little coding experince to be able to use the package by utilizing the user-friendly `interface` namespace, while also allowing seasoned users to directly access some lower-level interfaces and write their own image processing pipelines.
-Also, by seeding the random number generator for creating the noise pattern, the stimulus images can be reproduced provided the same seed is used.
-Finally, the package allows some degree of interoperability with the R package.
-More on that in the next section.

 ## How to use rcicr stimuli in rcpyci
 If you have experiment data created with the R `rcicr` package, you can still use `rcpyci` to process your data.
 As the random number generation approaches between python and R are not interchangeable, the parameter space generated by `rcicr` needs to be exported.
-After that, you can process your data using the faster or more extensible `rcpyci`.
+After that, you can process your data `rcpyci`.

-The easiest way to export the parameter space is to use an environment which has a functional R environment as well as the `rpy2` python package.
-The easiest way is to use the docker container used in the tests since it already has both.
+The easiest way is to use the docker container which has a functional R environment as well as the necessary `rpy2` python package.
+It can be started as follows:
-You can start the container, add the correct parts to the environment variables and start the correct python interpreter as follows:
 ```bash
 docker run -it -w / -v ./data:/data hvalev/rcpyci  /bin/bash
 export R_HOME=/usr/local/lib/R && export LD_LIBRARY_PATH=/usr/local/lib/R/lib:/usr/local/lib/R/
 /pyrcicr/bin/python3
 ```
+__NOTE__: This will create a data folder in the current working dir on your host, where the exported parameter space will be stored.

 Make sure that you have your RData file created by `rcicr` in the `./data` folder.
 Afterwards you need to load and convert to to a numpy array like this:
 ```python
 import rpy2.robjects as robjects